hermangroup/docs/introduction/how-to-buy.rst

   https://www.kucoin.com

   KuCoin is a pure crypto exchange with a focus on the Chinese market.
-  DASH can be traded against BTC, USDT, ETH and KCS.
+  HISTORIA can be traded against BTC, USDT, ETH and KCS.

 BTCC
   .. image:: exchanges/btcc.png